 And because SFRs have a larger buyer pool and generally cost far less than MFRs, it may be easier to cut one loose and reinvest elsewhere if the need arises.

 Tenant turnover costs time and money.
 Every time someone moves out, you (or your property manager) has to coordinate cleaning, repairing damages and general wear and tear, marketing and showing the listing, and screening applicants.
 And, of course, there’s the loss of rental income while the unit sits vacant.

-This brings us to our fifth upside for SFRs: They traditionally experience less tenant turnover compared to MFR, which represents considerable cost-savings when factoring in rehabbing and re-leasing costs.
+This brings us to our fifth upside for SFRs: They traditionally experience less frequent vacancies and tenant turnover compared to MFR, which represents considerable cost-savings when factoring in rehabbing and re-leasing costs.
 The average SFR tenant stays for three years — roughly double the average apartment resident’s tenure.
 And SFR tenancies of five or six years are not unusual.

 Financial pressures may be keeping many renters of single-family properties out of the buying market, but they’re still eager to grow roots.
 This means SFR tenants tend to think of the rental property as their own home and behave as such.

 Among young adults, renters of single-family homes have always tended to move less often than apartment renters.
 And single-family home rentals is one of the fastest growing market segments. - Zillow

 Adding to that stability, many SFR tenants have kids and are reluctant to yank them out of school for another move.
 According to data from John Burns Real Estate Consulting, 52% of SFR renters are families, compared to only 30% of MFR renters, who are far more likely to be under 35 or over 65.